Need some help?

 If you don’t need to use a lock and don’t want the hassle of keeping track of a key to lock/unlock the battery in your JackRabbit OG, you can replace the key lock with a latch-knob that you can find on the Replacement Parts page here.

-For JackRabbit XG: The JackRabbit XG doesn’t use keys to lock the batteries for easy battery in/out convenience.
+For JackRabbit OG2, OG2 Pro, XG, & XG Pro: These models don't use keys to lock the batteries for easy battery in/out convenience.
 However, if you want to use a key lock, you can replace your latch-knob with a key-lock that you can find on the Replacement Parts page here.

 Yes!
 The JackRabbit seat uses an industry-standard seat attachment bracket and an industry-standard 27.2 mm seat post (or seat stem) diameter.
 You can replace the seat by using any seat that has the standard 2-rail mounting system underneath the seat.
 You can also replace the seat-post by using any standard seat-post with a 27.2 mm diameter and can optionally choose to re-use the seat that came with your JackRabbit on the new post or use a different seat.
 Customize and personalize away!